HornyPriest/EVSE-Dinamics/README.md

 Make sure to add correct address before upload.
 Addresses for bin files are DinamicsHW2.bin = 0x10000, Dinamics.spiffs.bin = 0x290000, Dinamics.partitions.bin = 0x8000, Dinamics.bootloader.bin = 0x1000

 ## SetUp

+Charging station looks for 2 wifi networks on boot.
+1. User save wifi network
+2. System default ssid: "Implera" password: "AdminSettings" If either is found it connects to it, if none found charging station makes unprotected access point/hotspot (AP) with ssid: "Dinamics-SN".

 At first start some settings have to be set over MQTT in order for Dinamics to work as supposed.